Animatron/player/doc/API.md

 ### Loading Scenes

-Player works with Scenes and plays any Scene easily, if this Scene is one of those:
+Player works with Scenes and plays any Scene easily, if this Scene is of those:

 * Any scene in any JS-compatible format (String, JavaScript Array or Object, a Big Number), if you have an [`Importer`](#Importers) for it;
 * An URL to JSON, the one we may load with AJAX; the returned JSON may be in any format, just ensure that you have a corresponding [`Importer`](#Importers) for it;